Should we be promoting handwashing at different times during infectious disease outbreaks?

 Can ash be used for handwashing?

-In low and middle income settings ash is often promoted as an alternative to handwashing with soap.
-WHO guidelines currently recommend that ash can be used for hand cleaning when soap is not available.
-This should be considered as a secondary and inferior option as soap and water in combination are particularly effective for killing and removing SARS-CoV-2.
-Currently there is poor evidence on the effectiveness of ash for hand cleaning and no evidence that it can kill or remove SARS-CoV-2.
-It is thought that ash may work by rubbing away (through friction) or inactivating the virus or bacteria (because of its alkaline content).
+In low and middle income settings, ash is often promoted as an alternative to handwashing with soap.
+UNICEF and WHO guidelines recommend that ash can be used for hand cleaning when soap is not available.
+This should be considered as a secondary option as, whilst one unpublished study does suggest comparable efficacy of ash/sand at eliminating SARS-CoV-2 in laboratory conditions, there is a greater evidence base reporting that soap and water are particularly effective at killing and removing SARS-CoV-2.

-However in settings where soap is really scarce handwashing with ash is likely to be more effective than hand washing with water alone.
-If recommending ash to households make sure that they are using the white ash from the centre of a fire once cooled.
+If recommending ash to households, make sure that they are using the white ash from the centre of a fire once cooled.
 This white ash is likely to be the most sterile as it was heated at the highest temperature.
 It is possible that chemicals in the ash could damage the skin, depending on what materials were burned in the fire.

-Be aware that handwashing with ash does not feel very nice and does not leave hands feeling and smelling nice in the way that soap does, as such promoting ash may actually discourage people from practicing handwashing.
-We recommend also reminding people that soap of any type can be used for handwashing.
+Be aware that handwashing with ash does not feel very nice and does not leave hands feeling and smelling nice in the way that soap does, as such, promoting ash may actually discourage people from practicing handwashing.
+Conversely, handwashing with ash might be the norm in some settings and might be preferred to handwashing with soap.
+Nonetheless, we recommend also reminding people that soap of any type can be used for handwashing.
 See our section on ‘Are some types of soap more effective than others?’ for more information.

-There is no evidence on the effectiveness of ash for removing or killing SARS-CoV-2.
+There is limited evidence on the effectiveness of ash for removing or killing SARS-CoV-2, with the exception of one recent study.

 Evidence on the effectiveness of ash in general is poor.